space-group-research/mpmc/docssrc/tutorial.rst

 Here we use 'ensemble replay' to read in a series of increasingly larger crystal samples (starting from 2-atoms and up to 1024).

-Each component of the energy is re-calcualte for each sample, for various potential options (one sec of potential options per input file).
+Each component of the energy is re-calculated for each sample, for various potential options (the different input files).
 One may take the energy output files and process them (via scale.sh) to check for the small-size scalability and accuracy of our calculations.